-Small Business Administration (SBA) 7(a) loans provide up to $5 million in financing to small, for-profit businesses located in the United States.
-They feature relatively low-interest rates of 7.5–10.0 percent.
-SBA 7(a) loans are good for businesses needing access to long-term capital for things such as funding working capital, purchasing equipment, or acquiring commercial real estate.
+Small Business Administration (SBA) 7(a) loans provide up to $5 million in financing to small, United States-based, for-profit businesses.
+They feature relatively low-interest rates ranging from 7.75% to 10.25%.
+SBA 7(a) loans are good for businesses needing long-term capital to fund working capital, equipment purchase, or commercial real estate acquisition.

 Most SBA 7(a) loans are for less than $350,000.
 If that’s you, we recommend SmartBiz.
-With SmartBiz, you can get SBA working capital loans up to $350,000 and commercial real estate loans up to $5 million, with loan terms of 10 to 25 years and rates starting at 5.75 percent.
-SmartBiz can have you pre-qualified online in minutes and funded in weeks.
+With SmartBiz, you can get SBA working capital loans up to $350,000 and commercial real estate loans up to $5 million, with loan terms of 10 to 25 years and rates starting at 5.75%.
+SmartBiz can have you prequalified online in minutes and funded in weeks.

 What Is an SBA 7(a) Loan?

 It can be difficult for businesses to get traditional loans, making SBA loans advantageous to small businesses.
 The SBA 7(a) loan program provides up to $5 million in financing, with repayment terms up to 10 years for working capital and 25 years for real estate.
 However, the funding process can take 90 days or more.

 Celcin Ortega, a commercial loan specialist at Celtic Bank, further explains that:

 The general qualifications required for an SBA 7(a) loan are: